 Common Mistakes to Avoid

-When multiplying radical expressions, it's important to be aware of common mistakes that can lead to incorrect results.
+When multiplying radical expressions, it helps to be aware of common mistakes that can lead to incorrect results.
 Here are some of the most common mistakes to avoid:

 - Forgetting to simplify radicals: Failing to simplify radicals before or after multiplying can result in more complex expressions that are difficult to work with.
 Always simplify radicals to their simplest form before proceeding with any further operations.